1technophile/OpenMQTTGateway/docs/upload/portal.md

 # Wifi and MQTT configuration portal

 Once loaded into your board and if you don't use the manual configuration you have to set your network parameters with wifi manager portal.
-From your smartphone search for your OpenMQTTGateway wifi network and connect to it, a web page will appear
+From your smartphone search for your OpenMQTTGateway wifi network and connect to it with `WifiManager_password` (the default password is "your_password"), a web page will appear.

 ![Wifi manager menu](../img/OpenMQTTGateway_Wifi_Manager_menu.png)